 WHAT BUYERS WANT

-While it may seem hotels would be hot to jump on corporate group deals that ensure a steady stream of regular customers fill its business suites, buyer demands can be fairly hefty.
+While it may seem hotels would be hot to jump on corporate group deals that ensure a steady stream of regular customers fill its business suites, travel managers demand can be fairly hefty.
 They often include:

 - Free Wi-Fi in hotel rooms, which is not typically the norm in the higher-end hotels

 - Breakfast, food and beverage discounts, parking and access to an executive lounge for evening work sessions

 - Last-room availability (LRA), ensuring a company’s negotiated rates stay in place regardless of vacancy levels

 WHAT HOTELS DEMAND

 Hotels are not perfect either, often including fine-print clauses in corporate agreements that include:

 - Blackout dates

 - Travelers and corporate managers joining the rewards program to enjoy special perks